Welcome to the regular Monday recap of the fundamentals from the last trading week and the outlook for the current one.

 https://www.forexlive.com

-Welcome to the regular summary of the most important events that interested us during the last trading week.
+Welcome to our regular Monday recap of the most important events to remember from the past week.

 EUR